Jackson Hole is something you have to experience for yourself.

-I absolutely love the Teton Lift and shredding Moran Face which is close to where the Natural Selection Tour takes place.
+I absolutely love the Teton Lift and shredding Moran Face, which is close to the Natural Selection Tour.

 I also love the AV lift and traversing over to the Saratoga Bowl on that side.
 It’s a long traverse back to the lift on a snowboard, but well worth it on a deep day.

-I don’t get on the Tram as often as I should, mainly because I will work my way over to Sublette and terrain on that side.
+I don’t get on the Tram as often as I should because I will work my way over to Sublette and the terrain on that side.
 That being said, when I do work up the patience to get on the Tram, the Hobacks are unbeatable.

 Here’s the downside to Jackson Hole

 The mountain gets super gnarly when it hasn’t snowed in some time.
 That’s just my take.
 I feel that icy conditions are manageable at most resorts, but they’re on another level at JHMR.
 But maybe that’s just because I’m a powder snob.